V2 word order: Estonian

+In Estonian, V2 is the norm in main clauses in the literate register, as illustrated in (1).

+However, there are frequent deviations from V2 in the spoken register.
+Even in the written register, V2 does not apply to embedded clauses.
+Formal relative clauses typically show the SOV word order, while this one chiefly involves the nonfinite verb elsewhere.
+Estonian differs from Germanic V2 languages in not using V2 in certain main clauses such as wh-interrogatives (2), exclamatives (3), and non-subject-initial negative clauses (4).

 Kotgarhi and Kochi

 In his 1976 three-volume study of two languages of Himachal Pradesh, Hendriksen reports on two intermediate cases: Kotgarhi and Kochi.
-Although neither language shows a regular V 2 pattern, they have evolved to the point that main and subordinate clauses differ in word order and auxiliaries may separate from other parts of the verb:
+Although neither language shows a regular V2 pattern, they have evolved to the point that main and subordinate clauses differ in word order and auxiliaries may separate from other parts of the verb:

 Hendriksen reports that relative clauses in Kochi show a greater tendency to have the finite verbal element in clause-final position than matrix clauses do (III:188).

 Ingush

 In Ingush, "for main clauses, other than episode-initial and other all-new ones, verb-second order is most common.
 The verb, or the finite part of a compound verb or analytic tense form (i.e. the light verb or the auxiliary), follows the first word or phrase in the clause."

 O'odham

 O'odham has relatively free V2 word order within clauses; for example, all of the following sentences mean "the boy brands the pig":